Goddard’s Rocket

 A-4

-Work on the A-4 began around 1939, aiming to develop a large, liquid-fuelled ballistic missile capable of delivering a warhead over vast distances.
-Powered by a single engine burning ethanol and liquid oxygen, the rocket produced about 25 tons of thrust.
-Standing 14 metres tall and weighing more than 12.5 metric tons at launch, the A-4 represented a major engineering feat, requiring advancements in propulsion, guidance, and structural materials.
+Development of the A‑4 commenced around 1939 with the objective of producing a large, liquid‑fuelled ballistic missile capable of delivering a warhead over long distances.
+Powered by a single engine burning ethanol and liquid oxygen, the rocket generated approximately 25 tonnes of thrust.
+At 14 metres tall and weighing more than 12.5 metric tonnes at launch, the A‑4 represented a significant engineering achievement, demanding major advances in propulsion, guidance, and structural materials.

-Initial test flights at Peenemünde began in 1942, encountering numerous technical problems—guidance malfunctions, structural failures, and stress-related breakups.
-Each failure informed improvements, from more robust alloys and better turbopumps to enhanced gyroscopic systems.
-The program’s turning point came on 3 October 1942, when the first successful A-4 launch reached an altitude of approximately 84.5 km and a range of nearly 190 km, crashing into the Baltic Sea.
+Initial test flights at Peenemünde began in 1942 and encountered a range of technical difficulties, including guidance failures, structural break‑ups, and stress‑related damage.
+Each failure informed incremental improvements, from stronger alloys and more reliable turbopumps to refined gyroscopic systems.
+The programme reached a turning point on 3 October 1942, when a successful launch carried the A‑4 to an altitude of approximately 84.5 kilometres and a range of nearly 190 kilometres before it fell into the Baltic Sea.

-This historic launch marked the first time a human-made object entered space under its own power.
-Following this success, the A-4 program was accelerated and readied for wartime use.
-During development, around 60 to 70 test rockets were launched from sites including Peenemünde, Greifswalder Oie, and Blizna in Poland.
-These were experimental units, used to refine critical technologies before the rocket’s military adoption.
+This flight marked the first time a human‑made object reached space under its own power.
+Following this success, the programme accelerated towards operational readiness.
+During development, approximately 60 to 70 test rockets were launched from sites including Peenemünde, Greifswalder Oie, and Blizna in occupied Poland, serving as experimental platforms to refine critical technologies.

 A-4 (V2)